 7.2.2.3 S-CSCF Load Balancing during restoration

 The alternative documented in subclause 6.1.1.5 proposes introducing LDF in the S-CSCF restoration procedure as depicted in TS 23.380.
 LDF collects load information from S-CSCFs and may be co-located with S-CSCF or DNS server.

+7.2.2.4 Registration independent Serving Node Load Balancing

+Subclause 6.1.5 proposes a solution for Serving Node Load Balancing that is independent of the use of registrations.
+As such this makes this solution suitable for situations where no registrations occur, such as IMS transit networks and peering-based business trunking.

+The solution proposed in subclause 6.1.5 does not preclude other mechanisms for Serving Node load balancing that do not depend on registrations, such as the solution based on Dynamic DNS proposed in subclause 6.1.4.
+Both solutions can coexist next to each other.
+They should not be considered mutually exclusive.

 7.2.3 General consideration on Load Balancing